caarmen/notes/README.md

 * Delete a note: `DELETE /notes/<note id>`

 ## Implementations
-Currently only a FastAPI and Flask implementations are done.
+Currently implementations for FastAPI, Flask, and Django REST Framework are done.

-I hope to be able to add Django REST Framework and maybe other implementations at some point.

 The goal is to be able to compare the different frameworks and learn about their trade-offs.